iqmlamsyr/self-hosted-nextcloud-cloudflare/README.md

 Web Application

-Apache and PHP serve the Nextcloud application.
+Apache and PHP to serve the Nextcloud application.

-Database
+for Database,
 MariaDB stores Nextcloud application data and configuration.

 Remote Access